BoooC/CNN-Accelerator-Based-on-Eyeriss-v2/README.md

 - **FPGA Implementation**: Includes all source code, FPGA synthesis Bitstream files, and related resources.
 - **ASIC Implementation**: Contains designs and specifications for ASIC realization.

+## Project Abstract
+Deep Neural Networks (DNN) have proven their exceptional performance in various domains, especially in tasks like image classification and recognition.
+However, the high computational demands, power consumption, and memory requirements of DNNs underscore the need for specialized hardware accelerators.
+This project introduces a hardware accelerator architecture based on the Eyeriss v2 framework, specifically tailored for Sparse Convolutional Neural Networks (SCNN).
+By incorporating the im2col and GEMM data restructuring schemes and a systolic array design, we optimized data flow and enhanced the flexibility of the hardware architecture.
+Using the OpenROAD tool, we implemented the complete design-to-GDSII process and achieved high-performance inference capabilities on the NanGate 45nm CMOS process.

+## Contributions
+- **Improved Eyeriss v2 Architecture:** Innovatively improved upon the existing framework to enhance data reuse and reduce power consumption.
+- **Optimized Data Flow Design:** Through the integration of CSC compression with the Im2col+GEMM approach, optimized data transmission and storage strategies significantly reduce memory footprint and enhance computational efficiency.
+- **Systolic Array Design in NoC:** Introduced a systolic array at the network level, solving traditional design issues with combinational loops, ensuring high efficiency and stability in data transmission.

+## Implementation and Experimental Results
+Implemented the ASIC design on a 45nm CMOS technology and validated on FPGA platforms.
+The hardware accelerator demonstrated outstanding computational speed and energy efficiency, particularly notable when running the MobileNet model, achieving 1559.7 inferences per second.

+## Conclusion
+This project successfully implemented a highly efficient and flexible hardware accelerator suitable for sparse convolutional neural networks.
+Future work will explore broader applications of deep learning models and further optimize the accelerator design to accommodate varying computational demands.

+## References
+- Chen, Y.-H., Emer, J., & Sze, V. (2019).
+Eyeriss v2: A Flexible Accelerator for Emerging Deep Neural Networks on Mobile Devices.
+IEEE Journal on Emerging and Selected Topics in Circuits and Systems, 9(2), 292-308.
+- Additional references can be found in the references section of this report.

 ## Repository Contents

 - **Verilog Code**: Circuit design files used for both FPGA and ASIC implementations.